 Sometimes when the ball has hit the front ledge, it travels vertically up the front wall.
 Be careful not to smother the ball against the front wall and then play a let on the grounds that it hit you after it hit the front wall.
 If you do not play the ball cleanly, you lose the point.

 Two-handed shots are fraught with danger.
 The risk of the ball hitting both hands or being caught momentarily between them is great.

 Position of the Players

 The game is played by four persons, two against two.
-Thus, if A and B (with first service) play C and D, A, the server, should stand in the upper court and his side is said to be up.
-C should stand in the lower court to return the service, and his side is said to be down.
+Thus, if A and B (with first service) play C and D, A, the server, should stand in the upper court and A’s side is said to be up.
+C should stand in the lower court to return the service, and C’s side is said to be down.
 B and D also stand in the lower court, B having choice of position.